 With a slew of newly engaged couples hitting the wedding-planning scene, winter is undoubtedly bridal show season.
 Is your first one marked on the calendar?
-We caught up with some to-be-weds who visited last weekend’s Wonderful World of Weddings show.
-They shared their advice on the best ways to make the most of your experience, whether it’s at Sunday’s Bridal Open House at the Tripoli Shrine Center, or next year’s Wonderful World of Weddings, Jan.
-4 and 5.
+Below are the best ways to make the most of your experience.

 1) Make a mental checklist.
 Before you get to the event, take stock of what you want to accomplish.
 This way, you can economize your time and skip the booths that are offering services you’ve already booked, suggests Kiara.